Do I need to pay business rates?

 If you are joint occupiers or owners, you are jointly and individually liable for the business rates for your property.

-Non-domestic properties – often referred to as ‘hereditaments’ – are business properties such as shops, offices, warehouses and factories and any other property that is not classed as domestic, such as that occupied by charities and voluntary organisations.
+Non-domestic properties – often referred to as ‘hereditaments’ – are usually business properties such as shops, offices, warehouses and factories but can include any other property that is not classed as domestic.

 If you work from home, we may charge business rates for the part of the property used for work, and you will have to pay council tax for the rest of the property (although the valuation band of your domestic property may change).
 This will depend on the circumstances of your case.